 Click on the risk spectrum below to view the funds in that category

+All investments are subject to market risk, including possible loss of principal.
 The fund may underperform when economic growth is slowing and the level of inflation is low.
 Because of the cyclical nature of natural resource companies, their stock prices and rates of earnings growth may follow an irregular path.
 Factors such as natural disasters, declining currencies, market illiquidity, or political instability in commodity-rich nations could also have a negative impact on various portfolio holdings and cause a drop in share prices.

 **This chart displays relative risk of each U.S. mutual fund listed using standard deviation of returns.
 Those values are provided in the bars at the top of the chart.